-David Morar, PhD, is a policy fellow at New America’s Open Technology Institute focusing on tech privacy issues.
+David Morar, PhD, is a senior policy analyst at New America’s Open Technology Institute focusing on tech privacy and platform accountability issues.

 Dr. Morar, previously a policy fellow at OTI, also serves as Visiting Scholar at the Schar School of Policy and Government at George Mason University, and as Visiting Professor with the Fundação Getulio Vargas Law School - Center for Technology and Society in Rio de Janeiro, Brazil; as well as Founding Fellow of the Digital Interests Lab at NYU, and Project Manager at the Private Ordering Observatory in Hamburg, Germany.